 Installing the Application for the first time¶

-Navigate to Applications \ Application Types \ Websphere enterprise applications and select "Install".
+In the ISC, navigate to Applications \ Application Types \ WebSphere enterprise applications and click "Install".

-Locate the "isw-connections-ccm.ear" file on your local file system and select Next.
+Locate the "isw-connections-ccm.ear" file on your local file system and click "Next".

-Step 1: Leave the default values, update the Application Name if required, and select "Next".
+Step 1: Leave the default values, update the Application Name if required, and click "Next".

-Step 3: Leave the default values and select "Next".
+Step 4: Leave the default values and click "Next".

 Save the master configuration once complete.

 The procedure in this section may or may not be required depending on the configuration of your Connections environment.

 In the ISC, navigate to Servers \ Server types \ Web servers.